 In the case of a language exchange, both employees who participate benefit: the international skilled worker learns German, while the other employee can learn the native language of the skilled worker.

-The IQ Network Hessen advises people with a vocational, university or school qualification from abroad.
-They assist those who would like to work in Germany in the job in which they have training, and advise them on having their qualifications recognized and also on possible further qualifications.
+The IQ Network Hesse advises people with a vocational, university or school qualification from abroad.
+They assist those who would like to work in Germany in the job in which they have training, and advise them on having their qualifications recognised and also on possible further qualifications.
 Furthermore, refugees can obtain legal advice on their rights on the job market (Beratungsstelle Faire Integration - Advisory Center Fair Integration).
 In addition, the regional network also advises and trains employment agencies, job centers, municipalities and companies in the area of intercultural competence development.
 All of the services are free of charge.